Chief Warrant Officer 2 Rebecca Mann

 Mission Accomplished on MAY 13, 2023

-Rebecca Mann joined the military to discover herself and serve a greater purpose.
-She enlisted in the Army as a radio tech, eventually getting her commission as a Warrant Officer as a server technician before switching to cybersecurity.
-She deployed on her first tour to Afghanistan in 2008, and again in 2013.
+Rebecca Mann joined the military to serve a greater purpose.
+She enlisted in the Army as a radio tech before transitioning to a role in cybersecurity.

-In March 2014, during her second deployment, Chief Warrant Officer 2 Mann was serving with the 1st Combat Aviation Brigade, 1st Infantry Division when she sustained an injury to her right foot.
-After months of pain, she sought medical attention and eventually underwent foot reconstruction surgery, followed by two more operations; both of which were not successful.
-After two years, Rebecca was medically retired from the military in 2016, after 11 years of service.
+In March 2014, during her second deployment, Chief Warrant Officer 2 Mann was serving with the 1st Combat Aviation Brigade, 1st Infantry Division in Afghanistan, when she sustained an injury to her right foot.
+After months of persistent pain, she sought medical treatment and underwent reconstructive foot surgery, followed by two additional operations that were ultimately unsuccessful.
+After two years of treatment and recovery, Rebecca was medically retired from the Army in 2016 after 11 years of service.

-In October 2017, Rebecca was in constant pain and elected to have doctors amputate her right foot, and she was briefly able to resume an active lifestyle while wearing a prosthetic.
-A year after the amputation, she started experiencing pain in the left leg.
-Eventually, she learned she had a microvascular condition that was causing the pain and blood flow issues in her residual limb and left leg.
-After several unsuccessful attempts to correct the problem, Rebecca elected to have doctors amputate her left foot in 2020.
+In October 2017, Rebecca elected to have her right foot amputated.
+With the help of a prosthetic, she was briefly able to return to an active lifestyle.
+A year later, she began experiencing pain in her left leg and eventually learned she had a microvascular condition affecting blood flow in both her residual limb and left leg.
+After several unsuccessful attempts to correct the issue, doctors amputated her left foot in 2020.

-Over the past few years, Rebecca has not let her injuries slow her down.
-She is the Vice President of the service dog organization Mission Working Dogs.
-To stay active, Rebecca plays sled hockey for the Boston Shamrocks, and mountain bikes with Spaulding Adaptive Sports Center.
-She loves sports, her three dogs (including her service dog Sully), and going for hikes in the woods.
+Rebecca has not let her injuries slow her down.
+She plays sled hockey and mountain bikes.
+She loves sports, her dogs (including her service dog Sully), and going for hikes in the woods.
 Since adaptive sports have helped her significantly during recovery, Rebecca would like to do outreach for the programs that were beneficial in her recovery.
 “Adaptive sports saved me in the worst of times, and I want to help other Veterans and youth to have access to sports as I have,” she says.

 related articles:

-• Sippican Week, May 26, 2022 U.S. Army Chief Warrant Officer 2 Rebecca Mann was stepping off a military vehicle while serving in Afghanistan in 2014 when she injured her foot.
-Read more.
+- Sippican Week, May 26, 2022 – U.S. Army Chief Warrant Officer 2 Rebecca Mann was stepping off a military vehicle while serving in Afghanistan in 2014 when she injured her foot.